-Bad things tend to happen, but some are so bad that some characters can't refrain from concluding that there can't be a God in this universe, or if there is then he's insane or malevolent
+Bad things tend to happen, but some are so bad that some characters can't refrain from concluding that there can't be a God in this universe, or if there is then he's insane

 Please note that this trope is about questioning a benevolent God's existence because of a single bad event or series of them.
 If God is confirmed not to exist in this particular universe, it's Religion Is Wrong